-Nothing should stand between a voracious gamer and his pursuit for victory.
+Nothing should stand between a voracious gamer and his pursuit of victory.

-The aim is not just good performance rather the highest level of performance accompanied with superior comfort.
+The aim is not just good performance but the highest level of performance accompanied by superior comfort.

-Unbeknownst to the common mind, our highly intellectual gamers do not settle for less; and that is where comes in need of overclocking.
+Unbeknownst to the ordinary mind, our highly intellectual gamers do not settle for less; that is where the need for overclocking comes in.

 To rev up the battle station requires hardcore overclocking which tends to generate significant amounts of heat.

-Therefore a high-quality CPU cooler is mandatory for the rig.
+Therefore the best CPU coolers are mandatory for the rig.
 Whether an air cooler or a liquid cooler will be more apt is the question to be considered.
-So we have reviewed some of the best CPU coolers for overclocking in 2020.
+So we have reviewed some of the best CPU coolers for overclocking in 2023.

-Representing a new generation of liquid coolers from a company well known for its profound quality and striking visuals.
+Representing a new generation of liquid coolers from a well-known company for its profound quality and striking visuals.
 At the core of the Kraken Z73 is a 7th-gen pump that promises enhanced flow and reliability.
-The NZXT reflective face incorporates a 2.36 inch (60mm) diameter LCD for real-time reporting of CPU or liquid temperatures and houses the ability to manage your custom image or animated GIF.
+The NZXT reflective face incorporates a 2.36-inch (60mm) diameter LCD for real-time reporting of CPU or liquid temperatures and allows you to manage your custom image or animated GIF.

 A motherboard USB 2.0 header-to-micro-USB cable manages the connectivity between the CAM desktop software and the Kraken Z73.
 A proprietary cable fans out from the pump to a trio of fan outputs, a SATA power input, and an unused 4-pin connector.

-The base of the Kraken Z73 features a copper cold plate and a little of factory-applied thermal compound.
+The base of the Kraken Z73 features a cold copper plate and a little factory-applied thermal compound.
 The traditional Asetek twist-lock bracket system is easily viewable from below and caters to the simple interchange of the correct mount during installation.

-A pair of 90-degree swivel fittings quickly assist the nylon-sleeved tubing to be rotated and repositioned during installation.
+A pair of 90-degree swivel fittings quickly assist the nylon-sleeved tubing in rotating and repositioning during installation.

-It is equipped with a trio of 120mm AER P120 fans with fluid-dynamic bearings to muster air through the 360mm aluminum radiator.
+It has a trio of 120mm AER P120 fans with fluid-dynamic bearings to muster air through the 360mm aluminum radiator.
 Each of the 2000RPM (max) fan blades has a bit of an upturned winglet near the tip and is surrounded by a contrasting molded shroud.

-At each of the four corners are positioned rubber grommets for additional vibration damping.
-The length and flexibility of the sleeved tubing and swivel fittings allow for a multitude of different mounting options.
-Management of both the USB and PWM+SATA cables require a bit of thought due to the width of the proprietary cable bundle and the top location of the USB plug, which typically routes to a 9-pin USB header at the bottom of the motherboard.
+Rubber grommets are positioned at each of the four corners for additional vibration damping.
+The length and flexibility of the sleeved tubing and swivel fittings allow for many different mounting options.
+Management of the USB and PWM+SATA cables requires a bit of thought due to the proprietary cable bundle’s width and the USB plug’s top location, which typically routes to a 9-pin USB header at the bottom of the motherboard.

 The elegant and user-friendly CAM software allows for the selection of the LCD as well as multiple sensor reports from the UI.
 Fan and pump speeds can be controlled using either a curve ramp or predefined performance settings.

 The Z73 is ideal with Intel Core i5 and AMD Ryzen 7 processors or above.
-Should you plan to rev up your gear with processors that rock ten or more cores, you’ll want to have the 360mm radiator at hand for adequate heat dissipation.
+If you plan to rev up your gear with processors that rock ten or more cores, you’ll want to have the 360mm radiator for adequate heat dissipation.

-Gamers with tight budgets in all probability will steer clear of the new Kraken Z73 rather than embracing its added features and performance but gamers who are willing to spend upon the Kraken Z73 will not face disappointment or boredom with this cooler.
+Gamers with tight budgets, in all probability, will steer clear of the new Kraken Z73 rather than embracing its added features and performance.
+Still, gamers willing to spend on the Kraken Z73 will not face disappointment or boredom with this cooler.
 Its performance is praise-worthy.

 The NH-D15 has become a CPU air cooler benchmark for premium dual tower coolers.
 The SE-AM4 version is a dedicated special edition for AMD’s AM4 (Ryzen) platform featuring the latest SecuFirm2 mounting system for AM4 Socket.

-Topped off with two of the renowned quiet NF-A15 PWM 140mm fans and Noctua’s proven NT-H1 thermal compound, the NH-D15 SE-AM4 forms a complete high quality solution that represents an elite choice for both overclockers and silent form-factor enthusiasts who strive to tune their AM4 systems to the maximum.
+It is topped off with two renowned quiet NF-A15 PWM 140mm fans and Noctua’s proven NT-H1 thermal compound; the NH-D15 SE-AM4 forms a complete high-quality solution that represents an elite choice for both overclockers and silent form factor enthusiasts who strive to tune their AM4 systems to the maximum.

-The possession of dual heat sinks takes it a step ahead of the traditional air coolers.
-NH-D15 enjoys everything that NH-D14 has but Noctua brought about changes with the NH-D15 which has not only catered for better compatibility but has improved cooling and silent operations.
+The possession of dual heat sinks takes it a step ahead of traditional air coolers.
+NH-D15 enjoys everything that NH-D14 has, but Noctua brought about changes with the NH-D15, which has not only catered for better compatibility but has improved cooling and silent operations.

-Each pipe is of 6mm thickness and its material is copper with nickel plating.
-A more widened design than the NH-D14 and width of each stack is 150mm.
-The design results in increased surface area, better heat dissipation coupled with good air flow aided by two fans.
+Each pipe is 6mm thick, and its material is copper with nickel plating.
+A more widened design than the NH-D14, and the width of each stack is 150mm.
+The design results in increased surface area, better heat dissipation, and good airflow aided by two fans.

-This is by far the most award-winning CPU cooler as it has not disappointed in the performance.
+This is by far the most award-winning CPU cooler, as it has not disappointed in performance.
 Its dual-fan system makes it prime for gamers who tend to overclock their systems.
-However, for gamers who are very particular about their battle station glamour, this is definitely not an attractive option.
+However, this is not an attractive option for gamers who are very particular about their battle station glamour.

 Corsair’s Hydro Series H60 is an all-in-one liquid CPU cooler with a 120mm radiator built for low-noise liquid CPU cooling and bold styling with a white LED-lit pump head.